Notice of changes

 The written examinations will be delivered through computer-based examinations effective semester 1, 2018 (Anatomy, Optics and Physiology) and semester 2, 2018 (Ophthalmic Pathology and RACE).
 The examinations will be available at Cliftons Testing Centres in Adelaide, Auckland, Brisbane, Christchurch, Melbourne, Perth, Sydney and Wellington.
 The Anatomy written examination and OSPE will be conducted on the same day in Sydney.
 There are no changes to COPEM Module 1 and Module 2 arrangements.
 Further information and practice exams are available on Moodle.

 Online registration for the semester 1, 2018 basic examinations is now available through your trainee dashboard.
+Online registration for the semester 2, 2018 advanced examinations will open on 1 April 2018 and close on 18 May 2018.
 The eligibility requirements for each examination are in the Trainee Progression Policy.

 2018 Ophthalmic Pathology examinations

 The semester 1, 2018 advanced examinations (Ophthalmic Pathology and RACE) are held in major training centres in Australia and New Zealand.
 While the semester 1, 2018 basic examinations (Optics and Physiology) and semester 2, 2018 advanced examinations (Ophthalmic Pathology and RACE) are available at Cliftons Testing Centres in Adelaide, Auckland, Brisbane, Christchurch, Melbourne, Perth, Sydney and Wellington.
 Please note that from semester 1, 2018, the Anatomy written and OSPE will be conducted on the same day in Sydney.
 The OBCK and RACE OSCE are run in a training hospital which is selected based on a rotating roster.